emacsway/sqlbuilder/docs/index.rst

 Django integration
 ==================

-Simple add "sqlbuilder.django_sqlbuilder" to your INSTALLED_APPS.
+Simple add "django_sqlbuilder" to your INSTALLED_APPS.

 ::